Amor Layouni

-Amor Yonas Layouni (عمر وناس العيوني; born 3 October 1992) is a professional footballer who plays as a forward or left winger for Swedish club Häcken.
+Amor Yonas Layouni (عمر وناس العيوني; born 3 October 1992) is a professional footballer who plays as a forward or left winger for Cypriot club AEK Larnaca.
 Born in Sweden, he represents the Tunisia national team.

 Club career

 Layouni was born in Sweden.
 He made his senior debut for Elverum on 9 April 2017 against Tromsdalen; Elverum draw 1–1.
 He signed for Eliteserien side Bodø/Glimt in the summer on 2017.
 On 17 September 2019 Layouni signed for Egyptian side Pyramids FC on a three-year contract.

-On his debut for the Western Sydney Wanderers, Layouni scored the equalizer in the 5th minute of extra time to end the game at 4-4 against Adelaide United.
+On his debut for the Western Sydney Wanderers, Layouni scored the equalizer in the 5th minute of extra time to end the game at 4–4 against Adelaide United.

 International career

 Layouni was born in Sweden to a Tunisian father and Swedish mother.
 He debuted for the Tunisia national team in a 1–0 friendly win over Mauritania on 6 September 2019, scoring the game-winning goal.
-He was called up back to the Tunisia national team by head coach Jalel Kadri for their 2 friendly matches against Libya on 16 march 2023.
+He was called up back to the Tunisia national team by head coach Jalel Kadri for their 2 friendly matches against Libya on 16 March 2023.